jspark311/Motherflux0r/README.md

 A giant mash up of sensors using a Teensy4

 Checking things in piece-by-piece.
-Not likely to ever be directly buildable without proprietary code, but pieces of it are still useful.
+This project is not likely to ever be directly buildable without proprietary code, but pieces of it are still useful.

 ### Supported sensors...